Chronic Pain Can Be a Powerful Opportunity

 Olivia’s Painting

-Painting has become an unexpected yet powerful channel for encouragement, as the feeling of tangibly creating something beautiful to share with others is rewarding when you feel like you can’t be productive in other areas of life.
+Painting has become an unexpected yet powerful channel for encouragement.
+Creating something beautiful to share with others is rewarding.
+It makes you feel productive.

 What are some things that your family and friends do that bring comfort in your pain?

-I moved a few states away to go back home about a year and a half after getting sick, so a lot of my good friends are states away and it’s been hard to get involved and socialize regularly enough to make good friends here as easily.
+I moved a few states away to go back home about a year and a half after getting sick, so a lot of my good friends are states away.
+It’s been hard to get involved and socialize regularly enough to make good friends here.
 A great way that these friends have comforted me over the distance is through phone call check-ins, cards, and other gestures to show me they are thinking about me.
-And especially prayer!
+And prayer, especially prayer!

 Are you involved in any ministries or community service to reach out to others with chronic pain?
 Share about this.